RandyGaul/cute_framework/doc/protocol.md

 1. All encrypted packets are prefixed with a `uint64_t` sequence number , starting at zero and incrementing.
 There is a different incrementing counter for each connection.
 2. The sequence number of a received packet is read prior to decryption.
 It can not be modified without detection by the AEAD primitive, since it is used as a nonce in the AEAD.
 3. The maximum sequence number is tracked, called *max sequence*.
 4. If the sequence number + REPLAY_BUFFER_SIZE is less than *max sequence*, ignore the packet.
 This means either the packet is very old, and should be dropped (since this UDP), or it was an attempted replay attack/duplicated packet.
-Otherwise update *max sequence* and set it to the sequence number.
 5. If the sequence number has already been received, as determined by a lookup into the *replay buffer*, ignore the packet as it is an attempted replay attack/duplicated packet.
+6. After a successful decryption, update *max sequence* and set it to the sequence number if the sequence number is larger than *max sequence*.
+Be careful and *do not perform this step before decryption successfully completes*.
+Updating the max sequence is a sensitive operation, and can only occur if the sequence number is validated by the decryption AEAD primitive.

 Here is an example implementation of the replay protection buffer and culling algorithm written in C.